Russell Brand: Comedian accused of rape and sexual assault of four women

 The alleged assaults occurred between 2006 and 2013, while he was a presenter for BBC Radio 2 and Channel 4, and include an assault on a 16-year-old girl.

-He vehemently denied the “very serious criminal allegations” ahead of an expected expose to be aired by Channel 4’s Dispatches programme tonight.
+He vehemently denied the “very serious criminal allegations” ahead of a Sunday Times article and an expected expose to be aired by Channel 4’s Dispatches programme tonight.

-In a video posted to social media, the 48-year-old actor said he had received “two extremely disturbing letters” listing “extremely egregious and aggressive attacks” relating to his “promiscuous” past.
+The allegations include crew members on his Big Brother spin-off being made to feel they were working as a “pimp” by approaching young women on his behalf, and that he raped a woman at his Los Angeles home.

-While he did not specify details of the claims, he insisted his relationships had been “absolutely always consensual” and that he had been “transparent” about his promiscuity.
+In a video posted to social media, the 48-year-old actor said he received “two extremely disturbing letters” listing “extremely egregious and aggressive attacks” relating to his “promiscuous” past.

-The two-minute and 45-second long video clip, which was shared on his YouTube and various social media profiles, accused the outlets of having a “serious and concerted agenda” to silence him.
+While he did not specify details of the claims, he insisted his relationships were “absolutely always consensual”.

-Since ending his career as a presenter and stand-up comedian, Brand has launched a podcast and currently runs a yoga and mental health-orientated YouTube channel named Awakening with Russell.
+Since ending his career as a presenter and stand-up comedian, Brand launched a podcast and runs a yoga and mental health-orientated YouTube channel named Awakening with Russell.

 Russell Brand denies ‘very serious criminal allegations’